Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ## Features <a name="features"></a>

-Navigation bar created using bootstrap, customised using my own CSS to change font, text-alignment, colors and increased navbar height when viewed on larger devices.
+The navigation bar was created using bootstrap, customised using my own CSS to change font, text-alignment, colors, hover over effects and responsive navbar height.

-It also contains a title which has the name and title, this is positioned in the top left of the screen and is present on every page, this is key information, as the purpose of the site is to communicate who they are and what they do.
+Navbar also contains a title which has the name and title, this is positioned in the top left of the screen and is present on every page, this is key information, as the purpose of the site is to communicate who they are and what they do, it also functions as a link to return to the index/about me page.

 The second part of the navigation bar has the name of the other pages so the visitor can immediately see what information is available to them and also where they are on the site is highlighted.
 This allows for easy navigation to key information rapidly.

 Responsive design created using bootstrap [grid system](https://getbootstrap.com/docs/4.0/layout/grid/) to allow responsiveness across all screen sizes.

-Each page contains a h2 heading which explains the purpose of the page to the user, it is the first piece of content on every page.
+Each page contains a heading which explains the purpose of the page to the user, it is the first piece of content on every page.

 Key information is highlighed using a different color throughout the site, this consistency is visualy pleasing and is used for the following: